 State requirements could include current EMT-Basic licensure.
 The US Department of Transportation's EMT-Basic National Standard Curriculum outlines the scope of these entry-level EMT certificate programs, offered through community colleges and vocational schools.
 Hands-on training is often included.
 Graduates must take a written and practical exam from the National Registry of Emergency Medical Technicians (NREMT) to get national certification.

 Step 4: Obtain Driving Certifications

 While some employers may provide on-the-job training, prospective drivers may need to complete an ambulance driving or safe driving course and obtain a specialized ambulance driver certificate.

-Many employers require their ambulance drivers to have an Emergency Vehicle Operator Course (EVOC) certificate, or obtain it after being hired.
+Many employers require their ambulance drivers to have an Emergency Vehicle Operator Course (EVOC) certificate or obtain it after being hired.
 Based on a curriculum developed by the National Highway Traffic Safety Administration, this course combines classroom and practical experience.
 It covers topics like safe driving, navigation and GPS and legal requirements for emergency vehicle drivers.
-The course usually requires that the student have 1 year of emergency vehicle driving experience before qualifying for the certificate.
+The course usually requires that the student have one year of emergency vehicle driving experience before qualifying for the certificate.

 To maintain employment and advance in the field, it is vital to keep a clean driving record.
 This includes no moving violations and no traffic violations involving driving under the influence.

 To become an ambulance driver, you'll need a valid driver's license with a clean driving record and ambulance driver certification and you may need CPR and EMT training.